codewithkyle/craft-jitter/README.md

-# JITIT plugin for Craft CMS 3.x
+# Just In Time Image Transformations

-A just in time image transformation service.
-The API is loosly based on [Imgix](https://docs.imgix.com/apis/url).
-This plugin was created to be a simple and free alternative to an Imgix type service, it does not and will not have all the bells and whisles.
-If you need something a bit more advanced than transforming images widths, heights, formats, and aspect ratios I suggest you look into paying for [Imgix](https://www.imgix.com/pricing) or [Imager X](https://plugins.craftcms.com/imager-x).
+JITIT is a just in time image transformation plugin for Craft CMS.
+The API is based on [Imgix](https://docs.imgix.com/apis/url).
+This plugin was created to be a simple and free alternative to an Imgix style service.
+It **does not and will not** have all the bells and whisles that other paid services/plugins offer.
+If you need something a bit more advanced besides basic image transformations I suggest you pay for [Imgix](https://www.imgix.com/pricing) or [Imager X](https://plugins.craftcms.com/imager-x).

 ## Requirements